-Listed below are nine of my core educational values.
+Listed below are eight of my core educational values.
 Each value below links directly to artifacts that demonstrate its importance in my teaching.
-These artifacts provide evidence of my effort to teach according to sound educational theory and pedagogical practice.
+These artifacts provide evidence of my effort to teach according to sound theory and pedagogical practice.

 1. Value - Student identity growth and psychological/interpersonal development